Fifirex/FifiGit/README.md

 * `--help` - The above help menus is shown
 * `--uinfo` - It takes the argument `name` and displays the UserInfo for the respective User.
-* `--rinfo` - It takes 2 arguments, `name` and `RINFO` and searches for the repository by that name on the User's account.
+* `--rinfo` - It takes 2 arguments, `name` and `REPO` and searches for the repository by that name on the User's account.
 If found, it displays the basic information about it.
 * `--list` - It takes the argument `name` and displays the list all the Repositories under the User Account.

+> Note: GitHub API restricts repo search results to the first `1000`, there is a warning thrown if `total_count > 1000`, as all the Repos cannot be listed or searched, in case of a huge Repo Base.

 These 3 arguments are grouped using the `add_mutually_exclusive_group()` instance, so only one of them can be activated at a single point.
 (Hence the `|` in the `help` menu)